-Meeting agendas are developed and agreed upon by the HSC co-chairs prior to each meeting and disseminated to HSC members (with meeting documentation) at least one week in advance of the upcoming HSC meeting.
+Meeting agendas are developed and agreed upon by the HSC co-chairs prior to each meeting and disseminated to HSC members (with meeting documentation) at least 1 business day in advance of the upcoming HSC meeting.
 HSC members may request items to be added to the agenda either before or during the meeting.
 Non-member employees may request that an HSC member include an item on the agenda.

 Items added to the agenda during a meeting will be addressed as time allows and moved to the next meeting agenda if there is inadequate time.

-HSC agenda items may or may not include the following per discretion of the co-chairs:
+HSC standing agenda items are as follows:

 - 1. Call to order/attendance. - 2.
 Approval of documentation from previous meeting. - 3.
 Agenda review (opportunity for additions). - 4.
 Charter approval (annually or more often as needed). - 5.
 Committee member education (annually and as needed). - 6.
-Old business (review prior assignments, unresolved discussions, and agenda items rolled over from previous meeting). - 7.
-Budget review - 8.
-Quality data report (quarterly)/HR report (monthly). - 9.
-Proposed unit staffing plan changes (if any). - 10.
-Hospital staffing plan review (including factors considered in development of the HSP semi-annually). - 11.
-New staffing complaint review & classification. - 12.
+Old business (review prior assignments, unresolved discussions, and agenda items rolled over from previous meeting). - 8.
+Quality data report (quarterly)/HR report

+- 9. Proposed unit staffing plan changes (if any). - 10.
+Hospital staffing plan review (including factors considered in development of the HSP semi-annually). - 15.
 Adjournment.